warner/python-ed25519/README.rst

 Unlike typical DSA/ECDSA algorithms, signing does *not* require a source of entropy.
-Ed25519 signatures are deterministic: using the same key to sign the same data any number of times will result in the same signature.
+Ed25519 signatures are deterministic: using the same key to sign the same data any number of times will result in the same signature each time.

 Compilation